top of page

 • Heavyweight (200+ lbs)

-These ranges can vary slightly depending on the federation (more on that later), but this list is the most widely accepted across the boxing world.
+These ranges can vary slightly depending on the federation, but this list is the most widely accepted across the boxing world.

 The Different Boxing Federations (And Why They Differ)